jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 videoURL: 'https://www.youtube.com/watch?v=CcJD7RMPh88&list=PLDX4hvAvkvz1axBVoR7hJAEgLakfuf4z8'
 ---

-In this tutorial, you will learn about the JavaScript datatypes and their unique characteristics.
+In this tutorial, you will learn about JavaScript datatypes and their unique characteristics.

 JavaScript has two main categories of data types: primitive and reference.